 By Priyadarshini of Glorious Sunshine

 Royal National Park is a must visit destination when you are in Australia.
-It is a short train ride out of Sydney.
+It’s a short train ride out of Sydney.

-Take a train to Cronulla from Circular Quay station in the city and from Cronulla, catch a ferry to Bundeena.
+Take a train to Cronulla from Circular Quay station in the city.
+From Cronulla, catch a ferry to Bundeena.
 This is where you can start your adventure in Royal National Park.

-Pick up a free map of the park along the way and choose one of the amazing coastal walk trails to enjoy.
+Pick up a free map of the park along the way and choose any one of the amazing coastal walk trails.
 Keep the map close, as you might need it to find your way at some points.

 If possible, pick a trail that takes you to Marley beach in the park.
-It is a lovely way to enjoy the day.
+It’s a lovely way to enjoy the day.

 Bouddi National Park